CanDIG/clinical_ETL_code/README.md

 > If you are placing this directory under version control and the cohort is not sample / synthetic data, do not place raw or processed data files in this directory, to avoid any possibility of committing protected data.

 ## Manifest file
 The `manifest.yml` file contains settings for the cohort mapping.
-There is a sample file in `sample_inputs/manifest.yml` with documentation.
+There is a sample file in [`sample_inputs/manifest.yml`](sample_inputs/manifest.yml) with documentation and example inputs.
 The fields are:

 | field       | description                                                                                                                                                           |
 |-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|